NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> count.get_array()

-We can easily select the timeseries for the second station by indexing the first axis of the field construct:
+We can easily select the timeseries for the second station by indexing the first (i.e. station) axis of the field construct:

 .. code:: python

    >>> ts1 = c[1]
+   TODO
    >>> ts1.get_array()
+   TODO

-If the underlying array is compressed at the time of writing to disk, then it is written to the file as a ragged array, along with the required count or index variables recquired to uncompress it.
-This means that if a dataset using compression is read from disk then it will be written back to disk with the same compression, provided that data elements were not modified by assignment beforehand.
-Any compressed arrays that were modified will be written to an output dataset as incomplete multi-dimensional arrays.
+If the underlying array is compressed at the time of writing to disk with the `cfdm.write` function, then it is written to the file as a ragged array, along with the required count or index variables required to uncompress it.
+This means that if a dataset using compression is read from disk then it will be written back to disk with the same compression, provided that no data elements have been modified by assignment.
+Any compressed arrays that have been modified will be written to an output dataset as incomplete multidimensional arrays.

 A construct with an underlying compressed array is created by initializing the `Data` object with a compressed array that is stored